 For almost any theme, you could find cookie cutters that relate to the theme, and you could use them to make sugar cookies or biscuits or other recipes, or you could use them to cut American cheese slices, or bread, or many other things.

-Also, if a parent doesn’t want to bring the theme related snack, then any of the following are always winning combinations: apples and cheese; cheese and crackers, pretzels and raisins, graham crackers and bananas, pita and hummus, goldfish crackers and grapes, and so on.
+If you don’t want to bring the theme related snack, then any of the following are always winning combinations: apples and cheese; cheese and crackers, pretzels and raisins, graham crackers and bananas, pita and hummus, goldfish crackers and grapes, and so on.
 We do have a nut free, peanut-free policy in our classrooms.

 Tips for snack quantities: Snack is an optional activity in class, so not all kids will eat it.
 And of those who do, they often don’t eat much.
 So, when you’re planning quantities, if a box of something says it has “8 servings” in it, that’s plenty for 12 – 15 kids.
 Also, bring something you like to eat, because we’ll ask you to take home the leftovers. 🙂

 Facilities and Supplies at Classrooms: